tresoldi/ngesh/manuscript/paper.md

 allows to perform such simulations, designed for easy integration into phylogenetic pipelines.
-It can generate reproducible trees and correlated data following both user-established parameters, such as ratios of birth and death, and constrains, such as branch lengths and minimum number of taxa.
+It can generate reproducible trees and correlated data following both user-established parameters, such as ratios of birth and death, and constraints, such as branch lengths and minimum number of taxa.
 The library can label taxa progressive enumeration or with random names that are easy to pronounce (e.g. "Sume" and "Fekobir") or which